Kale: Asia

 In Sri Lanka, it is known as kola gova or ela gova.
 It is cultivated for edible use.
 A dish called 'kale mallung' is served almost everywhere on the island, along with rice.

+United States

+For most of the 20th century, kale was primarily used in the U.S. for decorative purposes; it became more commonly consumed starting in the 1990s, mainly due to its nutritional value.
+It is now one of the most popular greens in the U.S., and is commonly used in salads and green smoothies.

-In literature
+In culture

 The Kailyard school of Scottish writers, which included J. M. Barrie (creator of Peter Pan), consisted of authors who wrote about traditional rural Scottish life (kailyard = 'kale field').
 In Cuthbertson's book Autumn in Kyle and the charm of Cunninghame, he states that Kilmaurs in East Ayrshire was famous for its kale, which was an important foodstuff.
 A story is told in which a neighbouring village offered to pay a generous price for some kale seeds, an offer too good to turn down.
 The locals agreed, but a gentle roasting on a shovel over a coal fire ensured the seeds never germinated.